temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 ### SEC.
 403. SOUND MONEY PRINCIPLES

-**(a) Currency competition.**—Private currencies, including gold-, silver-, or cryptocurrency-backed notes, may circulate freely as legal tender if voluntarily accepted by the parties to a transaction.
-Private currencies shall be enforceable as legal tender only in voluntary contracts, and nothing in this subsection shall be construed to compel any State to recognize any particular private currency as legal tender.
+**(a) Currency competition.**-Private currencies, including gold-, silver-, or cryptocurrency-backed notes or deposit claims, may circulate freely as media of exchange if voluntarily accepted by the parties to a transaction.
+Obligations denominated in such currencies shall be enforceable according to their terms in Federal courts and, subject to State law, in State courts, to the same extent as comparable obligations denominated in United States dollars, and nothing in this subsection shall be construed to-

+(1) alter the status of United States coins and currency as legal tender under section 5103 of title 31, United States Code; or\
+(2) require any State to provide a cause of action or remedy that the State does not generally make available for other contractual obligations; or\
+(3) compel any person or State to accept any particular private currency in satisfaction of a debt absent that person's or State's consent.

-**(b) Treasury role.**—The Secretary of the Treasury may issue gold- or silver-backed certificates at market rates.
+**(b) Treasury role.**-The Secretary of the Treasury may issue gold- or silver-backed certificates at market rates.
 For redemption purposes, the dollar shall initially be defined as a fixed weight of gold (1/35th of a troy ounce), subject to adjustment by Act of Congress to reflect market conditions.
 This subsection is enacted pursuant to the coinage power in article I, section 8, clause 5 of the Constitution.

+**(c) Neutrality of Federal monetary intervention.**-Except as expressly authorized by Act of Congress enacted after the date of enactment of this Act, or as necessary to execute this Act, service obligations of the United States, or carry out sanctions, anti-money-laundering, or counterterrorism laws, no Federal agency may engage in open-market operations, targeted lending, asset purchases, guarantees, or other monetary interventions undertaken for the purpose of supporting or suppressing the market value, exchange rate, or circulation of any particular currency or class of currencies, including notes or deposits issued by private banks, as opposed to generally applicable operations conducted on neutral terms.

+**(d) Regulatory and tax neutrality.**-No regulation or tax administered by a Federal agency shall, solely by reason of the denomination of an obligation or transaction in a private currency described in subsection (a), impose a higher rate, more burdensome reporting requirement, or more restrictive condition than would apply to a comparable obligation or transaction denominated in United States dollars, except to the extent necessary to enforce generally applicable tax, anti-money-laundering, sanctions, or consumer-protection laws.

 ---